ebrehault/micro-frontend-with-nx/README.md

 ];
 ```

-And let's use the route in `apps/dashboard/src/app/app.component.html`:
+Now, you can plug the route where you need.
+For example, in the component’s HTML file such as `apps/dashboard/src/app/app.component.html`.‌

 ```html
 <h1>Dashboard</h1>